txmuelle/INTRO-F17-Team/Script/readme.txt

-this folder contains the scriptum (not uploaded yet).
+This folder contains the add-ons to the scriptum on ILIAS.